schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 File Format Versions
 ====================

-A constant that is used when saving are reading .glpyhs file but also for the clipboard.
+A constant that is used when saving are reading .glyphs file but also for the clipboard.

 .. data:: GSFormatVersion1

-	The Format used by Glyhs 2
+	The Format used by Glyphs 2

 .. data:: GSFormatVersion3

-	The Format used by Glyhs 3
+	The Format used by Glyphs 3

 .. data:: GSFormatVersionCurrent